ros-wg-delib/rl_deliberation/slides/main.md

 ### Practical implication

-This is not a direct limitation for practical use, however something to be aware of.
+Not a direct limitation for practical use, but something to be aware of.

-For example, if the history matters, it is possible to include that information in the state representation.
+- E.g., if history matters, include it in the state representation.
-However, this may not make learning easier.
+- However, this will not make learning easier.

 ## Agent = Policy